Building Arctic Futures:

 Research Focus: Through long-term ethnographic fieldwork in Longyearbyen, Svalbard, she investigates how the town is impacted by environmental and socio-economic changes, and how people live with, experience, perceive, and respond to these changes.
 She also studies the practices and associated values of outdoor life and nature use on Svalbard.

-Ria-Maria is a PhD student at the Department of Social and Cultural Anthropology, University of Vienna.
+Ria-Maria is a PhD candidate at the Department of Social and Cultural Anthropology, University of Vienna.
 She has previously worked for the project Live, Work or Leave?
-Youth – wellbeing and the viability of (post) extractive Arctic industrial cities in Finland and Russia (University of Lapland) and currently contributes to the ERA-Net/Horizon 2020 project Enhancing liveability of small shrinking cities through co-creation (Aalto University) as a guest researcher.
+Youth – wellbeing and the viability of (post) extractive Arctic industrial cities in Finland and Russia (2018-2020, University of Lapland) and currently contributes to the ERA-Net/Horizon 2020 project Enhancing liveability of small shrinking cities through co-creation (Aalto University) as a guest researcher.
+She is a member of the Arctic Centre’s Anthropology Team in Rovaniemi, the Austrian Polar Research Institute and the Austrian Subarctic and Arctic Working Group.

-Research Focus: Ria-Maria’s research interests revolve around Arctic youth wellbeing, industrial northern towns and sustainable communities in Northern Finland.
-Since 2018, she has conducted ethnographic research in Rovaniemi, Kolari, Kemijärvi, Pyhäjoki, and Puolanka.
+Research Focus: Ria-Maria’s research interests revolve around Arctic youth wellbeing, industrial northern towns, Arctic infrastructure and sustainable communities in Northern Finland.
+Since 2018, she has conducted ethnographic research in the towns of Rovaniemi, Kolari, Kemijärvi, Pyhäjoki, and Puolanka.

 Katrin Schmid, PhD student